michael-fischer/SaintconPython/Module 05 - Lambdas and List Comprehension/readme.md

 print(l(2, 3, 4))       # will print 9
 ```

 You will invariably see lambdas in code that you use and may be tempted to use them in your own.
 Some things to keep in mind is that lambdas have a strange and difficult syntax that require that you think in a different manner and provide a really descriptive 'lambda' instead of a function name in any Traceback.
-Unless you are writing a framework or working with a framework method that requires one it may assitt in debugging to work with functions (which are covered in the next section).
+Unless you are writing a framework or working with a framework method that requires one it may assitt in debugging to work with functions (which are covered in the next section) instead.

-A lot of the time you will find that list comprehensions will replace a lambda fairly well.
+A lot of the time you will find that list comprehensions replace lambdaw fairly well.

 # List Comprehensions
 A list comprehension is Python syntax to creates a new list from other iterables.
 Let's recall the square function that was used earlier to see how list comprehensions can clean up our code